-Actually, no gas known is perfect but within the temperature limits of applied thermodynamics, many gases like hydrogen, oxygen and even air may be regarded as a perfect gas.
+Actually, no gas known is perfect but within the temperature limits of applied thermodynamics, many gases like hydrogen, oxygen, and even air may be regarded as a perfect gas.

-Anyone variable can be calculated by applying the Gas Law if other two variables are given.
+Anyone variable can be calculated by applying the Gas Law if the other two variables are given.
 But these are not applicable for Vapors.

 This law states that “The volume of a given mass of a gas varies inversely as its absolute pressure, provided the temperature remains constant”.

 The deviation can be overlooked in the case of Air, Hydrogen.
-And also Nitrogen etc. expect at a very low temperature or at very high Pressure.
+And also Nitrogen etc. expect at a very low temperature or at very high pressure.